raid-guild/handbook/docs/champion-a-member.md

 New members are successful when they contribute to the Raid Guild community, bring in value to the Guild, and earn income for themselves.

-Within the first 60 days after their membership proposal is processed, new members must:
+After 60 days of Apprenticeship, the applicant may be considered for membership if they have acheived the following criteria:

 1. Successfully join at least 1 [raid](./join-a-raid) or [RIP](./rips).
-This include raids or RIPs completed within the first 60 days as well as raids or RIPs still in progress (provided the member is in good standing on that project).
+This include raids or RIPs still in progress (provided the member is in good standing on that project).
 2. Attend at least 2 [Guild meetings](./community-meetings), including Roundtable and Raider Rally.
 3. Demonstrate shared values with the Guild (at the discretion of the DAO).